-There’s more: When metabolized, purine and pyrimidine also sustain the body’s production of antioxidants.
+There’s more: When metabolised, purine and pyrimidine also sustain the body’s production of antioxidants.
 Several antioxidants, including ergothioneine and carnosine, exploded over the 58-hour study.

 Fortunately, antioxidants protect cells from the free radicals it generates during metabolism.
 The “pentose phosphate pathway” (metabolic pathway) also seized the corrupting effects of oxidation, similarly increased during fasting.

 Controllable Benefits of Fasting